 California is entering its “no touch season”, where the ISO will prohibit or defer, due to reliability concerns and scarcity of available generation, routine maintenance on generation facilities.
 In all likelihood this limitation on generation asset maintenance work will extend through the entire summer, and the aged fleet of California generation resources will again be taxed to their limits.
 Because of allegations of improper conduct by asset owners, including the notion of “physical withholding” as an abuse of market power, there is a interest to improve the CAISO’s existing tariff provisions to provide a reasonable methodology for the scheduling of maintenance and the investigation of suspicious outages.
 Put simply, there is a relationship between deferred maintenance and forced outages which should be properly recognized notwithstanding related concerns of some regarding “gaming” through physical withholding.
 IEP generally supports these efforts already underway at the CAISO as they pertain to units subject to the ISO tariff and protocols.
 We do not, however, believe that existing outage scheduling and maintenance rights and outage risk allocations contained in existing bilateral contracts, in particular the QF contracts, should be circumvented through unilateral application of the CAISO tariff to non-PGA entities.

-IEP is concerned that the recent politicalization of the CAISO Board, brought about by legislation that made all Board members appointees of the California Governor, undermines any presumption of disinterest on the part of CAISO in terms of facility inspections.
+IEP is concerned that the recent politicalization of the CAISO Board, brought about by legislation that made all Board members appointees of the California Governor, undermines any presumption of disinterest on the part of CAISO in any number of areas, not the least of which would be generation facility inspections.
 This is why, in part, IEP has suggested in the context of suggested improvements to CAISO’s current outage coordination mechanism, that independent contractor entities—with requisite experience in generation facility operation and maintenance—undertake such inspections.
 IEP also supports a standardized inspection methodology wherein the generation owner or operator would have the opportunity to review a preliminary and confidential detailed inspection report for potential discrepancies or misunderstandings.
 Subsequently the detailed and confidential report, along with any statement or materials from the asset owner or operator, would be forwarded to the Commission for subsequent review.
 This standardized approach would also provide for a very brief public statement regarding the results of the inspection that would not contain confidential or commercially sensitive data, in conjunction with a voluntary statement from the generator regarding the inspection and its results.
 This type of approach would help alleviate the current air of distrust that exists when California regulators are permitted to make accusations and declare inspections without any requirement of subsequent public results.
 It may also help foster a better public understanding regarding the condition of the generation fleet within California.

 C. Obligation to Sell